General Nhlanhla Mkhwanazi Withdraws Bheki Cele–Vusimuzi Matlala Money Allegation and Apologises

 When matters resumed, Arendse explained that the message was from General Mkhwanazi, who wanted to withdraw the allegations.
 KZN’s top cop explained that after further investigations, the team working on the analysis got the bank account details wrong, and it was not a reference to Cele as previously claimed.

-Parliamentarians were in agreement that General Mkhwanazi needed to write or appear before the committee to explain his mistake.
-Chairperson, Molapi Soviet Lekganyane, also said that the KZN Police Commissioner needed to make a public apology.
+Parliamentarians were in agreement that General Mkhwanazi needed to appear before the committee to explain his mistake and publicly apologise for the false claims.
+Chairperson Molapi Soviet Lekganyane also stated that the KZN Police Commissioner should make a public apology.

 Source: Briefly News